 As to their identity, potential candidates include:

-- Two present-age Jews, raised up to be the Two Witnesses (much as John the Baptist functioned as a “type” of Elijah).
-The difficulty here is that their ministry presumably begins right after the Church Age ends, but if they are still here then they weren’t Christians – as they would have been raptured.
+- Two present-age Jews/Hebrews, raised up to be the Two Witnesses (much as John the Baptist functioned as a “type” of Elijah).
+The difficulty here is that their ministry presumably begins immediately after the Church Age ends at the rapture.
+But if they aren’t raptured, then they weren’t followers of Christ (as there is no “partial rapture”).
 So how would they know all things in Christ to be able to proclaim them immediately?
 Even Paul was taught by Jesus himself (through visions and excursions to the Third Heaven) and the other apostles over a period of a few years before he began his full time ministry.
 It’s possible that God would impart supernatural knowledge to them.

 - Enoch and Elijah, both of whom never experienced natural deaths but were “raptured” alive to heaven.
 Presumably, they were not given resurrection bodies at that time, or they would have preceded Jesus in glorified bodies (which is impossible as Jesus was the firstfruits of the first Resurrection).
 So what exactly happened with their bodies is unclear.
-These two might have some validity given that the two witnesses are physically killed on earth when their ministry is over, so perhaps God is sparing their physical bodies exactly for this time and purpose.
+These two as an option might have some validity given that the two witnesses are physically killed on earth when their ministry is over, so perhaps God is sparing their physical bodies exactly for this time and purpose.
 Enoch is from pre-Abrahamic days, and Elijah is from the Abrahamic covenant.